"Making Brook Park A Better Place...One Day At A Time"

 Potential Telephone Solicitation Scam(s)

-Brook Park Police or Fire Departments.
+Be very wary of telephone solicitation calls asking for charitable contributions on behalf of the Brook Park Police or Fire Departments.
 We understand that some of our residents have received calls like this over the past several months.
 Our Police and Fire Departments do not telephone solicit for charitable donations.
 Calls of this nature should be considered potential scams.
+There are, however, non-city police and fire organizations that do telephone solicit for charitable contributions.
 If in doubt, ask the charitable organization to send you information.
 If it’s a scam, asking for information to be mailed to you will usually end the conversation.
-If they continue to pursue the call, politely tell them you’re not interested and hang up the phone.
+If they continue to pursue the call, tell them you’re not interested and hang up the phone.

 Community Emergency Response Team (CERT) Program